 Feb.
 1, 2019

 Is there only one way to be a man?
-Rethinking masculinity in the age of gender fluidity
+Rethinking masculinity as a rigid social construct

 How to be a “real man”: Shake hands.
 Bump shoulders.
 Gimme five.
 Up high.
 Down low.
 Bulk up.
 Try out.
 Make gains.
 Make the team.
 Pump iron.
 Don’t iron that.
 Talk hockey.
 Talk a lot.
 Not about feelings.
 Get angry.
 Put them in their place.
 Don’t get emotional.
 Don’t do drama.
 Wear black.
 Wear blue.
 Not light blue.
 Explain things.
 Keep it straight.
 Be a man.
 Don’t be a girl.
 Got it?